mohit2978/Devops/002.linux/notes.md

 => Linux is CLI based OS (Command Line Interface)

-> Note: In real-time we will use Linux machines to setup our infrastructure such as server etc.
+> Note: In real-time we will use Linux machines to setup our infrastructure such as server like jenkins server ,nexus server ,k8 server etc.

 ### History